ftloksy/2048lite/README.md

 # 2048lite
-This is a very lite 2048 engine
+This is a very lite 2048 game.

 You can open this html file in firefox, then play the 2048 game.
 It is very lite and simple. it hasn't any requirement or setup.